raditya1117/HoneyBadger/fastapi-testing/article.md

 ### 4. Should HTTP delete return 200 or 204?
 You should use the "204 No Content" status for successful delete operations if you don't need to send back any information to the client in response.
 However, if you want to return information like confirmation message or details about the deleted resource, you should use the "200 OK" status.

-### 5. How to avoid cors error in FastAPI?
+### 5. How to avoid CORS error in FastAPI?
 To avoid cross origin resource sharing (CORS) errors in FastAPI, you can use CORSMiddleware in your FastAPI application to allow cross origin requests.
+The following is a sample code to implement cross origin resource sharing in FastAPI apps.

 ```
 from fastapi.middleware.cors import CORSMiddleware